Geoarbitrage: The Pros, Cons, and How To of Moving to Save Money

 It was even harder to move away from Los Angeles.
 The friends I made there will be my best friends for the rest of my life, I’m sure of that.
 We’ve already visited each other quite a few times.

 But I miss being able to go to my best friend’s house for a video game night, and I miss listening to my sister’s mental gymnastics over our favorite strawberry lambic.
-I miss the ethnic food nights, the weekend get-aways, and the random happy hours.
-You have to give up these things when you move away, and it’s painful.
+I miss the ethnic food nights, the weekend getaways, and the random happy hours.

 The Moving Part

 Moving sucks.
-I mean, really, it’s awful.
 I’ve moved twice in less than two years, and it’s miserable.
 Packing, cleaning, and transferring services are all colossal nightmares.
 Finding a new place to live and deciding what to do with your old home can be even worse.

 If you rent, you have to worry about breaking a lease or moving at the right time, and if you own, you have to decide whether to sell it or rent it.
-All that stuff is taxing and time-consuming.
+It’s all taxing and time-consuming.

 International Geoarbitrage

-Many places outside of the United States are far cheaper than the US.
-A lot of people want to retire overseas to maximize their retirement income.
+Because many places outside of the United States are far cheaper than the US, a lot of people retire overseas to maximize their retirement income.

 International destinations such as Costa Rica, Thailand, and even the Czech Republic are in high demand for retirees looking to make their nest eggs last.